-A – Well, when I’m doing things sometimes ideas come to me, or I think hard and then I go, “Ooh! a great idea!”or I just write fan-fictions and make copied of my favorite series with a twist for fan-fictions.
+A – Well, when I’m doing things sometimes ideas come to me, or I think hard and then I get great ideas.

 Q – Danielle: ‘I was wondering if you could help me with something.
 I made a little story and its about this girl that’s eleven and lost her parents at the age of six and a half, but people have asked “Why didn’t she get adopted?” and my reply is “Uh… Cause she wasn’t?
-I DON’T KNOW!!” so I was hoping you could help me. — Danielle (PS: I LOVE THE BABY-SITTERS CLUB!) ‘
+I DON’T KNOW!!” so I was hoping you could help me. — Danielle’

 A – I would say that she didn’t get adopted because she was really shy and lonely.
 Maybe she snapped at people because she was hurt from her parents dying or leaving her, whichever it is.
 And good luck!

 Q – Abby: ‘ Hi!
 I’m Abby and I’m 10 years old.
 I was hoping you could help me with my horrible writing skills.
 I’m making a random game script for my school, so I was hoping you could help me? like with some tips and tricks maybe?
 Anyways!
 BYE!”